 Here are examples of compliant call recording disclaimers in action:

 “Hello, this is [name] calling from [company] on a recorded line…”

 The benefit to this version is it’s unobtrusive.
 When reps master sounding natural with this new opening, most prospects will carry on with the conversation without hesitation.

 “Hi, this is [name].
 May I record this call so I can complete my notes later?”

 This version allows reps to get explicit consent from the other parties and leverages the power of because.
 When you provide a reasoning for your ask, 93% of the time you will get a positive response.
-Reps can even take this one step further by adding “I’d like to give you my undivided attention” to the disclaimer.
+Reps can even take this one step further by adding “I’d like to give you my undivided attention” to the call recording disclaimer.